This post is about whether concerns about the election results are legitimate.

-Let’s say someone asked you this: “Who do you think will vote more in person on election day—Republicans or Democrats?”
+Let’s say someone asked you this: “Who do you think will vote more in person on election day, Republicans or Democrats?”
 You would likely have said “Republicans”.
 And you would have been right.

-And if someone asked you, “Who do you think will vote more by mail-in ballot or in early voting stations—Democrat or Republican?”
+And if someone asked you, “Who do you think will vote more by mail-in ballot or in early voting stations, Democrat or Republican?”
 You would have likely said “Democrats”.
 And you would have been right.

-Consider all this information, let’s say someone further asked you this question about a state like Pennsylvania: “Given what you know about who is likely to vote in person and who is likely to vote by mail, as the ballots get counted, who will it seems is the winner on election day and why?”
+Consider all this information.
+And let’s say someone further asked you, “Consider what you know about who is likely to vote in person and who is likely to vote by mail.
+As the ballots get counted, who will it seem is the winner on election day and why?”

 Photo by visuals, courtesy of Unsplash

 If a state had a lot of people who voted at early polling centers, for instance, these folks tended to be more Democrat.
-And if this state allowed these votes to be counted first, it would appear on election night that Biden was much further ahead in this state than he actually turned out to be once Republican votes were counted on election day.
+And if the state allowed these votes to be counted first, it would appear on election night that Biden was much further ahead.
+This would change as election officials tallied Republican votes on election day.
 This would be a Blue Mirage.

 So, for example, Trump initially seemed to be winning Pennsylvania.
-However, Pennsylvania didn’t start counting mail-in ballots until after election day, and as they have counted these ballots, which were predominantly Democrat (because of the reasons mentioned above), Joe Biden took the lead.
+However, Pennsylvania didn’t start counting mail-in ballots until after election day.
+And as they have counted these ballots, which were predominantly Democrat (because of the reasons mentioned above), Joe Biden took the lead.
 This same thing happened in Georgia.

 Photos by Clay Banks, courtesy of Unsplash

 It is a misunderstanding of how the vote counting process occurred this year in response to an increased number of mail-in ballots and early voting.
-It was impossible to declare a winner on election night because some states did not even start counting large numbers of votes until the day after the elections.
+The key difference is that it was impossible to declare a winner on election night.
+That is because some states did not even start counting a large numbers of votes until the day after the elections.

-And it is also true that ALL the votes should be counted in every state, even if those states eventually flip over to Biden, which it appears, for example, that Pennsylvania did.
+And it is also true that ALL the votes should be counted in every state.
+This should happen even if those states eventually flip over to Biden.
+And it appears, for example, that Pennsylvania did.

 But of course, red and blue shifts are not the only thing that has caused some people concern.
 Another reason that people are concerned about the legitimacy of elections this year is because of the preponderance of people who voted by mail.
-So, that issue–mail-in voting– is what I will examine in another post, coming soon.
+So, that issue is what I will examine in another post, coming soon.

 In the meantime, you might find this post helpful: